 - Job Accommodation Network guidance on accommodations for employees who are aging.

-- Report of the Taskforce on the Aging of the American Workforce Findings of a taskforce convened by DOL's Employment and Training Administration and on which ODEP served.
+- Report of the Taskforce on the Aging of the American Workforce (PDF) Findings of a taskforce convened by DOL's Employment and Training Administration and on which ODEP served.
 Two additional resources resulting from this taskforce include:

 - Senior Community Service Employment Program (SCSEP) ETA-funded community service and work-based program that provides subsidized training for low-income persons 55 or older who are unemployed and have poor employment prospects.